 What seems to be more important, is asking ourselves, what is optimal health and how do I achieve that?
 Think critically and long-term.
 Perhaps muscle bulk, low body fat or the methods we use to achieve them are actually not best for our bodies and overall health.

 Let me come clear.
-I've been on this journey to look and feel great too for a long time, have tried some surely unhealthy endeavors in pursuit of dropping a dress size and have learned the lessons.
+I've been on this journey to look and feel great too for a long time, and have tried some surely unhealthy endeavors in pursuit of dropping a dress size.
+I have learned the lessons first hand.
 What have I learned?
 Mostly that our health is more important than that and actually everything falls in to place when we put true health first.
 Quick fixes don't last.
 It's a lifestyle.

 As someone with a slow metabolism, I was on the weight loss treadmill since the 80s.
 I thought health was measured by the scale.
 I tried everything.
 In the end, for the past 13 years, I discovered it was so much easier than anything I was doing.
 Effortless action.
-Basically eating a real food (get rid of the processed foods!) and being active every day.
+Basically eating whole foods, think one ingredient products, (get rid of the highly processed foods!) and being active every day.
 There is nothing new there.
-Processed low fat this, processed high protein fortified that is not the way!
+Processed 'low fat this', 'processed high protein-fortified that' is not the way!

 Where am I going here?
 We live in a capitalist society, a society that actually has created the products that have made us unhealthy and are now pushing products to 'reverse' that.
 Notice the candy section at check-out now has nearly all the major brands stamping Protein on their junk food. <facepalm> And the books and online programmes promising a solution are endless.
 Practice discernment.

-If you give the mentioned tweaks a try, let me know how it goes.
 I'm not a health care professional, just sharing what worked for me.
-And definitely not going to package this up and monetize it.
+And I'm definitely not going to package this up and monetize it.
 Enjoy being human!